[GDPR Step 07] How to Establish Data Masking Standards

 The General Data Protection Regulation (GDPR), introduced by the European Union, took effect on May 25, 2018.
 With the introduction of GDPR, organizations have an increased responsibility to protect personal data of subjects such as customers, employees, and prospects.
 This includes anonymizing data for controlled privacy protection.

 Establishing data masking standards is Step 7 in this plan.
 To know more about the first six steps, check out the links in the sidebar!
-Watch

 What Does the GDPR Say About Data Masking?

 The GDPR recognizes the fact that while some personal data can directly reveal the identity of a person, other data may be processed or stored in a way that maintains confidentiality.

 Recital 26 of the GDPR states that the principles of data protection should apply to any information, “concerning an identified or identifiable natural person.”
 Hence, the principles do not apply to anonymous information or to personal data through which the subject is not identifiable.

 Article 11 of the GDPR addresses processing that does not require identification.
 If a controller (an entity that determines the purposes and means of processing personal data) does not need the identity of the data subject, the obligations of the controller under the GDPR are significantly minimized.

 Effectively, Recital 26 and Article 11 of the GDPR, acknowledge the presence of anonymous information and release organizations from tighter security obligations in cases where personal data remain concealed.